R-Ashi/kaigix10/Readme.md

 ## NOTE
 This app is a sample.
 The number of people and the unit price are hard coded.
-I hope that someone will fall into a more sophisticated app.
+I hope that someone will make a more sophisticated app.